Zu-shi/StyleTransferBot/README.md

 7. Now you should be able to use the bot in your server.
 Enjoy!

 *Note*: We will make these instructions nicer and more clear later...

+## Terms of Use
+The result images of this bot should **not** be used for any commercial purposes.
+We have created this bot just for fun, not for profit or for other's profit.